kalaksi/docker-tftpd/README.md

 - [Docker Hub repository](https://registry.hub.docker.com/u/kalaksi/tftpd/)
 - [GitHub repository](https://github.com/kalaksi/docker-tftpd)

+## DEPRECATION WARNING

+This container version is deprecated!
+Please use a newer version instead.

 ### What is this container for?
 This container runs a TFTP server with a prepopulated ```/tftpboot``` directory with necessary files and configuration for PXE booting.